Megan Vogt loved traveling, adventure and the outdoors.

 “I think government oversight is too heavy handed,” he said.
 “However I think those of us in the Buddhist/psychology profession have a responsibility to expose it as unsafe practice for vulnerable people.”

-Some interesting posts from different people on the website I quoted the article from
+Some interesting posts from different people on the website I quoted the article from.
+One stated:

 I had a horrific psychotic episode triggered by excessive mediation.
 No one warned me that this could happen.
 I had previously been mentally stable my whole life.
 I was meditating for about 90mins a day for months very intensely.
 I started hallucinating and ended up seriously physically hurting myself many times.
 I was sectioned and locked up in a mental institute for 6 months.

 What a tragic story – I’m sad to hear anyone has had to experience this.
 I did a Vipassana course a year ago and it definitely left me questioning the safety of the method.
 When you consider the way we’re affected by changes in diet and sleep patterns (you eat at 6am and 11am then fast, and sleep from 9:30pm – 4am), the body’s response to pain (sitting in meditation for ~11 hours a day hurts!), submitting to authority, disconnecting from technology and our support networks, and being pushed deeper into your own thoughts (which happens even though that’s not technically the practice of Vipassana) it’s understandable that these ten days can have a significant psychological impact.